osu-cass/pac12/app/docs/database.rst

 ======================

 There will be occasional circumstances in which (some of the tables in) the database will need to be cleared.
-To do so, you'll need to access the database with ``mysql -u pac12 -p pac12`` and run the following MySQL statements in
+To do so, you'll need to run the following MySQL statements in order:
-order:

 * Delete all times: ``TRUNCATE TABLE times;``